 Begin Documenting the Scene

-You should also get the names and contact information for any witnesses who may have seen your accident.
+You should also get the names and contact information of any witnesses who may have seen your accident.
 Ask them what they saw and, with their permission, record their comments.

 It is also generally a good idea to write down a description of what happened, the location, the time of day, the date and the weather conditions.